 However, overfishing plays a significant role in this ecosystem, contributing significantly to the decline of once pristine coral reefs and thriving fish populations, thus threatening local livelihoods.
 Cuban scientists estimate that up to 60% of commercially important fish species are overfished.
 To reverse this trend, EDF works with resource managers, scientists, government officials and fishers to find new ways to sustain Cuba's fishery resources while also improving the livelihoods of its communities.
 Improving fisheries now, so they continue to provide benefits in the future, is one way Cuba can address the challenges climate change presents.

-SOS Pesca also created an exchange program between Cuban, Colombian, American and Mexican fishery stakeholders to explore sustainable fisheries management strategies.
-As one of the fishermen said "we can all relate in fishing, it's a common language, it doesn't matter the country or the system where you live."
-Cuban fishers learned about utilizing spatial management tools, catch limits, co-management, fishery associations and other rights-based management approaches from cooperatives in the Sian Ka'an Biosphere Reserve in Quintana Roo, Mexico.
+SOS Pesca created an exchange program between Cuban, Colombian, American and Mexican fishery stakeholders to explore sustainable fisheries management strategies.
+As one of the fishermen said, "We can all relate in fishing, it's a common language, it doesn't matter the country or the system where you live."
+Cuban fishermen learned about utilizing spatial management tools, catch limits, co-management, fishery associations and other rights-based management approaches from cooperatives in the Sian Ka'an Biosphere Reserve in Quintana Roo, Mexico.
 They also visited other fishing communities in Cuba that were committed to sustainable fishing and had experience creating economic alternatives.
 Partners also attended an "Integrating Spatial Management with Fisheries Management" workshop in Boston to share experiences in Cuba, Mexico and the U.S.